MESAHub/mesa/docs/source/developing/contributing.rst

 Join the MESA team on GitHub
 ----------------------------

 You must create an account on `GitHub <https://github.com/>`_.
 The MESA organization is called `MESAHub <https://github.com/MESAHub/>`_.
-After you are registered, you can be invited.
+After you are registered on GitHub, you can be invited to the organization.

 Set up Git